allenporter/k8s-gitops/README.md

 The servers that make up the cluster are provisioned via [Terraform](https://www.terraform.io/) and configured via [Ansible](https://www.ansible.com/) on bare metal on [Ubuntu Server](https://ubuntu.com/server).
 That bootstrap process as well as the k8s worker nodes are all configured via a private git repository, not included here.

+Initial cluster setup not included here includes:

+  - [haproxy](http://www.haproxy.org/) for load balancing kubernetes API
+  - [calico](https://docs.projectcalico.org/about/about-calico) for cluster internal networking
+  - [haproxy k8s ingress](https://github.com/haproxytech/kubernetes-ingress) for providing `ingress` for the cluster and tls keys

+The cluster has multiple existing helm charts which are manually installed, and are being moved into this repository to automate deployment.

 This repository manages everything else running within the k8s cluster.
 See setup/ flux bootstrap.

 ## Progress